man sitting in dentist chair smiling

 What Are Surgical Guides for Dental Implants?

-Placing dental implants is much more accurate when a dentist uses a custom-made tool called a surgical guide.
-Below, we explain exactly what a surgical guide is, and how it is used during dental implant surgery.
+Dental implants stand out for their durability and ability to look and function just like natural teeth.
+However, achieving that natural look and feel depends on impeccable placement within the jaw bone and overlying gums.
+Placing dental implants is much more accurate when a dentist uses a game-changing tool called a surgical guide.
+Let’s dive into what exactly a custom surgical guide is, and how we use it to enhance dental implant surgery.

 What Is a Surgical Guide for Dental Implants?